teuler/picomite-stuff/README.md

 __Note that you use these instructions at your own risk.
 They worked for me but your software environment may be different and I take no responsibilities.__

 1. The following commands I execute in an Anaconda Powershell.
+You can use any other windows shell as long it can access your `git` installation.
 2. Create a new folder that hosts all parts (e.g., ``picomite'') and change to thah folder, e.g.:
     ```
     mkdir picomite